k-e-w/k-e-w.github.io/_includes/page/kate-resume.md

 CEO, 2015-2016

 - Implemented a new business development workflow that landed $1.25 million in business.
 As a result, 2015 was the company's highest annual revenue in its 18-year history.
 - Instituted "component based UX" system for designing and developing websites.
-This approach enabled our clients to iterate their websites with their existing communications staff, rather than forcing them to rely on their IT teams.
+This approach enabled our clients to iterate their websites with their non-technical communications staff, rather than forcing them to rely on their IT teams.
 - Developed agile-style project management process to better manage scope creep, which dramatically increased our ability to bill for time worked.
 - Managed a 14 person team, including performance evaluation, hiring and firing.
 - Won four awards for excellence in web design for client work.